National Association for the over 40 year old racing cyclist

 Where can I get details of the exact route?

-Course descriptions can be found on the CTT website - see under Discover
+Course descriptions can be found on the CTT website - see under Discover and Courses

 Will there be marshalls to direct me?